Milind Katti

 What is the difference between Key Account Management and Sales?

-- Identifying Growth Whitespaces
+- Identifying whitespaces/opportunities

-- Improving Relationships with key stakeholders
+- Improving relationships with key stakeholders

-Each organization strives to position itself as a partner rather than a vendor to its enterprise customers.
+Each organization strives to position itself as a strategic partner rather than a vendor to its enterprise customers.
 Key Account Management guides Account Managers to think strategically at every step and brings them closer to achieving this goal!

 In Sales you ‘sell’.
 In Key Account Management you help customers ‘buy’.